afnog/sse/virtualization/ganeti-exercise.md

 	cd ganeti_webmgr/ganeti_web/settings
 	cp settings.py.dist ../settings.py

+If you are following this at an AfNOG workshop, you can edit `/opt/ganeti_webmgr/fabfile.py`, search for `def verbose_check`, then edit this line (a few lines below):

+	install_str = '%(virtualenv)s/bin/pip install '

 Apply a patch to make Fabric download Ganeti's dependencies using a proxy.
 This should only be done at an AfNOG workshop, or an environment where you are forced to use a proxy: